diogro/SBM_manuscript/main.md

 advantages offered by the SBM.
 For example, one clear advantage of the SBM framework when compared to WGCNA is the number of free parameters that need to be tuned when using WGCNA.
-The choice of using a hard or soft threshold, the exponent in the soft-threshold, the method of separating the genes included in the hierarchical clustering into the modules.
+The choice of using a hard or soft threshold, the exponent in the  threshold, the method of separating the genes included in the hierarchical clustering into the modules.
 These are free parameters that can drastically change the number of genes that are clustered and the number and size of modules.
 While there are some heuristics for making these choices, they are largely created _ad hock_ or based on strong assumptions (like the scale-free nature of the co-expression network).
 We also lack a principled way of comparing the resulting clustering.
-In contrast, all of the freedom in the SBM is restricted to the creation of the network, which we discus above.
+In contrast, all of the freedom in the SBM is restricted to the creation of the network, which we discuss above.
 The clustering procedure is completely parameter free, and choices regarding how to model the weights between edges can be made by selecting the model with the shortest description length [@Peixoto2017-zw].
 This is a significant advantage